Giving back never felt so good.

 3) FAST TO BUILD - WHEN YOU CONSTRUCT A SHIPPING CONTAINER HOME, THE WALLS AND CEILING ALREADY EXIST.
 IT’S JUST A MATTER OF RETROFITTING THE CONTAINER INTO SOMETHING MORE COZY.
 THIS GIVES BUILDERS A HEAD START ON CONSTRUCTION, WHICH MEANS IT’S POSSIBLE TO GO FROM NOTHING TO A LIVABLE HOME IN JUST A MATTER OF DAYS OR WEEKS.

 There are over 145,000 families experiencing homelessness each year.
 Few people desire a longer stay in homelessness, it can have significant negative impacts on parents and children alike.
 Recent research reported in Pediatrics indicated that episodes of homelessness lasting longer than six months are associated with increased risk of hospitalization, poorer health, and developmental delays among infants.
 By reallocating funds from more expensive interventions, homeless service systems can help more people.
-That makes temporary housing a critical intervention to house people in need.
+That makes temporary housing a critical intervention for people in need of homes.

-Formerly incarcerated people face multiple barriers to securing housing (including public housing) and employment, which can lead to homelessness.
+Formerly incarcerated people face multiple barriers to securing public housing and employment, which can lead to homelessness.
 And just by virtue of being homeless—by having to sleep on a bench or take shelter under a bridge—these people may then be targeted by the police.
 Thus starts an unrelenting cycle, through which people are tossed back and forth between jail and the street.

 Sign up to hear about get updates about our projects and events.